-Fortunately, we've been able to obtain some relevant paperwork from other sources, including the firm which took over administration of Mrs W's SIPP.
+Fortunately, we've been able to obtain some relevant paperwork from other sources, including the firm which took over as Mrs C's SIPP provider.
 As previously established, this has been important in evidencing the role Mr F played on behalf of Abana in bringing about the switch of her pension.